 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Argentina remains under nationwide quarantine until 11 October.
-Depending on the epidemiological situation throughout the country, restrictions may differ.
+Argentina remains under quarantine measures until 29 November.
+Depending on the epidemiological situation across the country, restrictions may differ depending on where you are.
 Follow the advice of local authorities and stay up to date as the situation changes.